Recent cases involving powerful public figures have brought renewed attention to a topic that is often misunderstood: sex trafficking.

 Sex trafficking is the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purposes of a commercial sex act, in which the commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age.

-Basically – no movement of people is required.
+Basically, no movement of people is required.
 If someone uses force, manipulation, or deception to gain a sexual favor… that’s sex trafficking.
 And if that victim is under 18, those criteria aren’t needed; by definition, the involvement of minors automatically implies sex trafficking.

 - “Myth: Victims must be held physically captive”

-While pop culture leads us to believe that sex trafficking victims always look like the scenes from Taken, this is not always or often the case.
+Pop culture often portrays trafficking as kidnapping, locked rooms, and dramatic rescues.
+While physical force and captivity can happen, many trafficking situations look very different.
 The legal definition of sex trafficking allows for a wider understanding of coercion that goes beyond physical force, though it certainly includes that.
 In fact, the National Human Trafficking Hotline lists as a myth that sex trafficking is often or always violent, stating, “By far the most pervasive myth about human trafficking is that it always – or often – involves kidnapping or otherwise physically forcing someone into a situation.
 In reality, most human traffickers use psychological means such as tricking, defrauding, manipulating or threatening victims into providing commercial sex or exploitative labor.”
 National Human Trafficking Hotline.
 (2023).
 Myths & Facts | National Human Trafficking Hotline.
 Humantraffickinghotline.org. https://humantraffickinghotline.org/en/human-trafficking/myths-facts Copy

 In both Jeffries and Combs’ cases, the allegations assert psychological manipulation or coercion of the victims; in Jeffries’ case, there was allegedly physical force applied to the victims.
 Elsesser, K. (2024, November 1).
 What Is—and Isn’t—Sex Trafficking?
 Insights From The Combs And Jeffries Allegations.
 Forbes. https://www.forbes.com/sites/kimelsesser/2024/11/01/what-is-and-isnt-sex-trafficking-insights-from-the-combs-and-jeffries-allegations/ Copy Former CEO of Abercrombie & Fitch and Two Other Individuals Charged with Sex Trafficking and Interstate Prostitution.
 (2024, October 22).
 Justice.gov. https://www.justice.gov/usao-edny/pr/former-ceo-abercrombie-fitch-and-two-other-individuals-charged-sex-trafficking-and Copy